avillalbacantero/Amazon-Bestsellers-DVC/README.md

 Amazon-Bestsellers-DVC
 ==============================

-This is a personal project to do data and machine learning pipelines, data and model versioning and registry using DVC.
+This is a personal project to create data and machine learning pipelines and perform data and model versioning using DVC.

 Project Organization
 ------------